 Offset blocks can be set in a spiraling rotation, thus moving the chimney to a point that is diagonally away from its starting point.

-Offset blocks require 1 1/2" to combustible framing.
+NOTE: Offset blocks require one and one-half inches (1-1/2") clearance to combustible framing.

 DM Chimney Offset Block Installation and Support Foundations